ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/countPerSupercell.rst

 .cfg files
 ^^^^^^^^^^

-By specifying the periodicity of the output using the command line argument ``--e_macroParticlesPerSuperCell.period`` (here for an electron species ``e``) with picongpu, the plugin is enabled.
+By specifying the periodicity of the output using the command line argument ``--e_macroParticlesPerSuperCell.period`` (here for an electron species ``e``) with picongpu the plugin is enabled.
-Setting ``--e_macroParticlesPerSuperCell.period 100`` adds the number of all electron like macro particles to the file ``e_macroParticlesCount.dat`` for every 100th time step of the simulation.
+Setting ``--e_macroParticlesPerSuperCell.period 100`` adds the number of all electron macro particles to the file ``e_macroParticlesCount.dat`` for every 100th time step of the simulation.

 Accelerator
 """""""""""